mrkamel/search_cop/README.md

 ```

 Of course, these `LIKE '%...%'` queries won't achieve optimal performance, but
-check out the section below on AttrSearchable's fulltext capabilities to
+check out the section below on SearchCop's fulltext capabilities to
 understand how the resulting queries can be optimized.

 As `Book.search(...)` returns an `ActiveRecord::Relation`, you are free to pre-